VDA5050 Messages with Meili FMS #

 Factsheet message #

-The factsheet contains basic information about a specific AGV type series.
+The factsheet provides basic information about a specific AGV type series.
 The JSON structure of the factsheet message is defined here: VDA5050 factsheet documentation.

-This file is directly stored in the robot’s internal memory and contains information that can be imported directly from the robot to Meili FMS such as physical dimensions of the robot and actions that it can perform.
+This file contains information that can be directly imported from the robot into Meili FMS, such as physical dimensions and supported actions.

-By clicking the “factsheet request” button in the vehicle page (click on the edit icon for the vehicle and then factsheet tab), a factsheetRequest instant action message will be sent to the robot.
+By clicking the “factsheet request” button on the vehicle page (via the edit icon for the vehicle, then the factsheet tab), a factsheetRequest instant action message is sent to the robot.

 Currently Meili imports only dimensions and action definitions which are defined in the JSON schema as: